hyiltiz/vim-plugins-profile/README.md

 ### Dependency

 You will need to install several tools before you can run this.
 Chances are that you already have them.
+The script prompts whether it should install the `R:ggplot2` package if you already have `R`.
 Here are the list of dependencies:

  - R
  - R:ggplot2 (the ggplot2 package for R)